prashantmn/Page-Summarizer/README.md

 # Page-Summarizer

-This extension provides quick, concise summaries of web pages and allows users to ask questions about the content.
+Developed using Cursor using simple prompts, this Firefox extension provides quick, concise summaries of web pages and allows users to ask questions about the content.

 Key Features:
 Generates customizable bullet-point summaries of web pages